-Grease a 3-1/2 to 4 quart shallow ceramic casserole or a 13x9-inch glass baking dish.
+- Grease a 3-1/2 to 4 quart shallow ceramic casserole or a 13x9-inch glass baking dish.
 Arrange half of the bread slices, overlapping slightly, in the casserole or baking dish.

-In a medium bowl with a wire whisk or a fork, beat the milk, salt, cinnamon and eggs until well mixed.
+- In a medium bowl with a wire whisk or a fork, beat the milk, salt, cinnamon and eggs until well mixed.
 Pour half of the egg mixture over the bread in the casserole dish.
 Reserve one-fourth of the apple filling; cover and refrigerate to spoon on casserole after baking.

-Spread the remaining apple filling over the bread in an even layer.
+- Spread the remaining apple filling over the bread in an even layer.
 Arrange the remaining bread slices over the apple layer.
 Pour the remaining egg mixture over the bread, pressing bread down with a spatula so it absorbs the maximum amount of the egg mixture.
 Dot bread with butter and sprinkle with sugar.
 Cover the casserole and refrigerate overnight.

-To bake, preheat oven to 325°F. Uncover the casserole and bake 50 to 55 minutes or until a knife inserted in the center comes out clean.
+- To bake, preheat oven to 325°F. Uncover the casserole and bake 50 to 55 minutes or until a knife inserted in the center comes out clean.
 Reheat the reserved apple filling in the microwave until heated through, and spoon it on top of French toast to serve.

-Prep time: 12 minutes; Cooking time: 76 minutes; Total time: 88 minutes
+Prep time: 15 Min; Cooking time: 76 Min; Total time: 1 Hour 30 Minutes